m0ri4rtyy/m0ri4rtyy/README.md

 - 👋 Hi, I’m @m0ri4rtyy
-- 👀 I’m interested in programmin languages
+- 👀 I’m interested in programming languages
 - 🌱 I’m currently learning laravel & vue
 - 📫 How to reach me?
 You already have...